Online Private Lessons and Classes

-- Public speakers to communicate calmly, clearly and effectively without causing vocal strain and fatigue.
+- public speakers communicate calmly, clearly and effectively without causing vocal strain and fatigue.

-- Actors to improve their range of expression and increase their freedom and control.
+- actors improve their range of expression and increase their freedom and control.

-- Musicians to practice with ease and efficiency and perform with assurance and presence.
+- musicians (vocalists and instrumentalists) practice with ease and efficiency and perform with assurance and presence.

-Since its inception in the late 1800’s, the Alexander Technique has received international acclaim in the fields of education, medicine and performing arts.
+Since its inception in the late 1800’s, the Alexander Technique has received international recognition in the fields of education and performing arts.
 Alexander Technique instruction is integral to many performing arts training programs, including the Juilliard School of Dance, Drama and Music, the Yale School of Drama, and the Royal Academy of Dramatic Arts, London.